haraldreingruber/blog/pair-programming-tour.md

 ### How does it work?

 The idea is simple: You provide room and board.
-I pair with you for a couple of days.
+I pair/mob with you for a couple of days/weeks.
 We do it because we both expect to gain.

-### Why would a skilled pair-programmer offer his services for free?
+### Why would a skilled developer offer his services for free?

 Exactly.
 I am offering to share my knowledge and provide new insights for free.
 Why I am doing this?

-Because I don't want to miss interesting pair-programming opportunities because of troubles getting the budget approved.
+Because I don't want to miss interesting opportunities because of troubles getting the budget approved.
 The risks and costs should be as low as possible.
 I will invest time and energy, but I should not have to invest my own money.

 ## What can Harald offer to me and/or my company?